deankoch/pkern/vignettes/pkern_vignette.md

 well-known-text (WKT) and EPSG codes, creating some dependency issues that are not completely resolved yet.

-In this case, coordinate reference metadata is handled in `pkern_fromRaster(r)` by copying the WKT string from `raster::wkt(r)` to the list element “crs”. `pkern_toRaster` then passes this string to `raster:raster`, which appears to convert it to PROJ4 at some point.
-As PROJ4 is being phased out, I imagine this will be changed soon in updates to `raster` and `sp`, and the warning should disappear.
+Coordinate reference metadata is handled in `pkern_fromRaster(r)` by copying the WKT string from `raster::wkt(r)` to the list element “crs”.
+`pkern_toRaster` then passes this string to argument “crs” of `raster:raster`, which appears to convert it to PROJ4 at some point, prompting a warning about a dropped field.
+As PROJ4 is being phased out I imagine that updates to `raster` and `sp` will soon make this warning disappear.
+For now (in this vignette) it can be ignored.

 ## Snapping inputs to subgrid